Yandex Cloud

 Warning

-Backups are created based on a random replica host.
-If there is no cluster host data consistency, restoring clusters from backups does not guarantee complete data recovery.
+The system uses random replica hosts to create backups.
+If cluster hosts lack data consistency, restoring clusters from backups does not guarantee complete data recovery.
 For more information, see Backups.

 Management console